A view of the Indigenous area in Sainte-Marie-au-Pays-des-Hurons, including a longhouse, wigwam, and hospital

 Good to know…

-Please allow about 1.5 hours for your visit – more if you opt to book a guided tour.
+Please allow about 1.5 hours for your spring or summer visit – more if you opt to book a guided tour.

 Rates are subject to change.
 A support person accompanying a paying visitor with a disability is eligible for free admission.